sallywright/python-final/Readme.md

 ## Things that could be improved.

 1. Redirection could sometimes be more rational.
+2. Some of the Django templates could have been re-used, although for a project this small, didn't consider it to be a necessity.
-2. Not many views have authenticated user as a requirement.
+3. Not many views have authenticated user as a requirement.
-3. There could be more data validation.
+4. There could be more data validation.
+5. Front-end could be written with ReactJs as an SPA, it would improve speed.